sh1n3sh1n3/popmots/README.md

 ![PopMots logo](./public/logo-horizontal.png)

-Learn the 10000 most common words in French with flashcards 🃏

 ## Introduction

 Popmots is a responsive web app that allows you to learn the 10000 most common French words with flashcards using spaced repetition.